-Former Super Bowl MVP Mark Rypien told officer he struck his wife after incident in car: report
+Former Super Bowl MVP Mark Rypien told officer he struck his wife in car incident: report

 Rypien acknowledged hitting his wife and told officers that his wife covered his eyes as he drove and she got the “wind knocked out of her” after he pushed her hands away, The Spokesman-Review reported, citing a police report.

-Later, when his wife layed in the grass holding her stomach and struggling to breathe, Rypien reportedly demanded that she tell the truth.
+Later, when his wife laid in the grass holding her stomach and struggling to breathe, Rypien reportedly demanded that she tell the truth.

 “Did you hit her?”
 Spokane officer Todd Brownlee asked Rypien, according to the report.